leonardofaria/leonardofaria.net/content/posts/2017/12/14/useful-apps-that-i-use-daily-2017-edition.md

 **[Franz](https://meetfranz.com)** is useful because it groups all your Slacks, Messenger, Whatsapp, Telegram and everything else in one single window.

-**[LaunchRocket](https://github.com/jimbojsb/launchrocket)** is definitely an app that you need to install if you install services via Homebrew.
+**<A href="https://github.com/jimbojsb/launchrocket">LaunchRocket</A>** is definitely an app that you need to install if you install services via Homebrew.
 It searches services in the Homebrew folder and list them inside the System Preferences.

 [![launchrocket](/wp-content/uploads/2017/12/screenshot-launchrocket.png)](https://github.com/jimbojsb/launchrocket)

 **[MenuMeters](https://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/)** adds in the menubar the CPU usage. [iStat Menus](https://bjango.com/mac/istatmenus/) is probably the most famous and it deliveries much more stuff but I want to keep this simple.

-**[Spectacle](https://www.spectacleapp.com)** is an [open source](https://github.com/eczarny/spectacle) window control app via shortcuts.
+**[Spectacle](https://www.spectacleapp.com)** is an <A href="https://github.com/eczarny/spectacle">open source</A> window control app via shortcuts.
 Since I use a 4K display is quite handy having all windows in place.

 **[SourceTree](https://www.sourcetreeapp.com/)** is my favourite Git GUI because it is friendly and free.
 It helps me a lot interacting with my repositories.